 3. Haight Street in Haight-Ashbury

 The Haight is home to shops that range from “Summer of Love” to Berlin-ready clubwear and more.
 There are also plenty of cute gift shops to choose from.
+Plus, think of Haight Street as the ultimate destination for vintage and secondhand clothing.
 Here’s a small taste.

 - The Booksmith – Independent bookstore with great stocking stuffers and gifts.